 Owning Our Narrative: From Victims to Victors

 A negative narrative exists in our culture that shames survivors of gender-based violence.
-Survivors’ stories are often framed, edited, and directed by others with specific agendas—including well-intentioned people and institutions, which limits their individual and collective control and agency to tell, document, and produce their own stories on theirown terms.
-Moreover,
+Survivors’ stories are often framed, edited, and directed by others with specific agendas—including well-intentioned people and institutions, which limits their individual and collective control and agency to tell, document, and produce their own stories on their own terms.

 Prioritizing survivors’ voices and profound stories of vulnerability and nuance moves our collective understanding of this social injustice—especially in underserved and unserved communities—beyond individual stories and encourages us to connect with lived experiences and policies that impact all of our lives for better or worse.